 Why is effort estimation important in project management?

-Effort estimation in project management provides value through the project lifecycle from initiation to execution to closure.
+Effort estimation plays an important role throughout the project lifecycle, from initiation to execution and closure.
 It provides the inputs for project feasibility studies, investment analyses, bidding rounds, project plans, risk management, contract negotiations, and stakeholder commitments.

 Here is the brief explanation of the importance of effort estimation in project management: